FelipeCabelloE/20230913_provisioningFedoraVagrantAnsible/README.md

 # FEDORA + VAGRANT + ANSIBLE

 An experiment to test my development environment in a vagrant machine with ansible before installing.

+The main reference is [here](https://stribny.name/blog/ansible-dev/)

 The main idea wold be to pull down a fedoracloud image and test the installation and configuration before installing in bare metal.